everlifeai/eskill-alarm/README.md

         /remind_me 30 7 * * 0-5 Wake Up!

-Sets a new reminder for 7:30 every morning Monday to Friday (see [the cron format](http://crontab.org/)) for details on how to specify the time.
+Sets a new reminder for 7:30 every morning Monday to Friday.
+See [the cron format](http://crontab.org/) for details on how to specify reminder time.

 Every morning the avatar will now greet you by saying: